VincenzoCapaldo/ArtificialVision/README.md

 <h2> Project Description </h2>
 This project, part of the Artificial Vision Contest 2025, aims to develop an advanced system for automatic video analysis.
 The proposed software will:
 Detect and track all people in real-time within a video.
-Recognize pedestrian attributes such as gender, bags, hats, and other visual details.
+Recognize pedestrian attributes such as gender, bags, hats.
 Analyze behaviors by monitoring virtual line crossings.
-Challenges Addressed
-Variable lighting conditions
-Differences in scale and perspective
-Partial or full occlusions
-Interactions between objects

 <h2> Goals </h2>
 Ensure high precision in detection and classification to minimize errors.
 The system will process videos in real-time, display results through an interactive interface, and generate a standardized output file.

-Object Detection
-Implementation of YOLOv11 for real-time object detection.

 <h2> Project Structure </h2>
 ├── classification/                                # Classification files
 │   ├── dataset.py                                 # Dataset handling for classification tasks
 │   ├── nets.py                                    # Model definitions and architectures for pedestrian attribute classification